 This is what epidemiologists call an “epidemic curve,” showing the number of new cases reported per day.
 As a disease outbreak continues, the number of new cases will initially rise and may later fall as the epidemic is controlled.
 Because there are weekly patterns in the reporting of cases — for example, some health departments don’t update their data over the weekend — we have also plotted a line showing the seven-day rolling average of new cases to see the overall trend.

-The number of recorded cases will depend on the extent of testing for the virus, so the continuing rise partly reflects an increase in testing worldwide.
+The number of recorded cases will depend on the extent of testing for the virus, which has greatly expanded in many countries since the start of the pandemic.

 Global deaths by date reported

 The number of deaths recorded per day across the globe fell from a peak in mid-April, when the death toll was at its height in Europe and the northeast US.
 But deaths started to rise again from early June, as the coronavirus took hold in Brazil and other Latin American countries.
 Beginning in October, there was a sharp rise in deaths as a second wave of COVID-19 in Europe coincided with a renewed surge of the disease in the US.

 Although deaths provide a more reliable measure of the impact of COVID-19 than cases, many deaths may have not have been recognized as being caused by the coronavirus and may be missing from official statistics.